-Katsu curry is a meal which I always seem to order when we go to Waggamama.
-We do not live that close to one I think the local one is around 30 mins drive and then it does mean that we spend a lot of money on food.
-I wanted to be able to make my own Katsu curry at home finally I I managed around Christmas time.
+Katsu curry is a meal which I always seem to order when we go to Wagamama.
+We do not live that close to one I think the local one is around 30 minutes drive and then it does mean that we spend a lot of money on food.
+I wanted to be able to make my own Katsu curry at home.
+Finally, I managed around Christmas time.
 I may have to make this again because I am craving Katsu Curry.
 The recipe which I actually used came from an old Asda magazine but they share recipes in you can find a lot of them on Pinterest.
 If you do not know what Katsu Curry is it is a Japanese curry which is completely different from any other curry which I have actually tried.
-This recipe does even allow you to make the pickled veg and egg fried rice which sometime is served with Katsu curry of course this is an element which you do not have to include.
+This recipe does even allow you to make the pickled veg and egg fried rice which sometimes is served with Katsu curry.
+This is an element which you do not have to include.

 Ingredients – Serves 6